matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

 examples above, joining the "official matrix.org rooms" space might suggest joining a few
 rooms:

-* A room to discuss deevelopment of the Matrix Spec.
+* A room to discuss development of the Matrix Spec.
 * An announcements room for news related to matrix.org.
 * An off-topic room for members of the space.